Thomas W. Vastrick

 (Branch Office)

-45 years of experience as a forensic document examiner
+-47 years of experience as a forensic document examiner -President of the American Society of Questioned Document Examiners

 Selecting a Document Examiner